NEW YORK (AP) - Days of finding a quarter under your pillow are long gone. The Tooth Fairy no longer leaves loose change.

 Ask other parents what they're giving, says Jason Alderman, a senior director of financial education at Visa.
 That can at least get you in the ballpark of what your kids' friends are getting, he says.
 Alderman gave his two kids $1 a tooth.

-Visa also has a downloadable Tooth Fairy Calculator app that will give you an idea of how much parents in your age group, income bracket and education level are giving their kids, says Alderman.
-The calculator is also available on the Facebook apps page.
+As part of the company's personal finance education program, Visa offers a downloadable Tooth Fairy Calculator app that will give you an idea of how much parents in your age group, income bracket and education level are giving their kids, says Alderman.
+The newly updated app is available for iPhones and iPads on iTunes, and the calculator is available on the Facebook apps page.

 How much kids are getting from the Tooth Fairy depends on where they live.
 Kids in the Northeast are getting the most, according to the Visa study, at $4.10 per tooth.
-In the west and south, kids received $3.70 and $3.60 per tooth, respectively.
+In the West and South, kids received $3.70 and $3.60 per tooth, respectively.
 Midwestern kids received the least, at $3.30 a tooth.
+About a third of all parents surveyed say the Tooth Fairy left a dollar or less.

 Then there are the heavy hitters.